How it works

 1. Build personas with real depth

 Each persona has a full profile: who they are, how they think, what they do for work, what frustrates them, and what they know and don't know.
 A logistics manager won't give you marketing advice.
 A first-time founder won't talk about enterprise procurement.
-These boundaries keep responses grounded in what each persona would realistically say.
+These knowledge boundaries keep responses grounded in what each persona would realistically say.

 2. Upload what you want to test